vboyev-MSFT/defender-docs/unified-secops-platform/overview-defender-portal.md

 **Feature** | **Details**
 --- | ---
-**Incidents** | On the Incidents dashboard, you can review a list of the latest incidents and prioritize those marked high severity.
-Drill down into a specific incident to get a full attack story, including information about associated alerts, devices, users, investigations, and evidence.
+**Incidents** | On the Incidents dashboard, review a list of the latest incidents and prioritize those marked high severity.
+An incident groups correlated alerts and associated data that makes up an attack.
+Drill down in an incident to get a full attack story, including information about associated alerts, devices, users, investigations, and evidence.
-**Alerts** | In the Alerts dashboard, review alerts that have been issued by portal services.<br/><br/> The alerts queue displays new and in progress alerts from the last seven days, with the most recent alerts at the top.
+**Alerts** | In the Alerts dashboard, review alerts.
+Alerts are signals issued by portal services in response to threat detection activity.<br/><br/> The unified alerts queue displays new and in progress alerts from the last seven days, with the most recent alerts at the top.
 Filter on alerts to investigate as needed.

 For more information, see [Incidents and alerts in the Microsoft Defender portal](/defender-xdr/incidents-overview).